Difficulty Level: medium

 In this case, we are going to pass-through an entire, physical drive.
 If you wish to only pass-through part of a drive, as virtual drive commands will be slightly different.
 (Check out this and the official Proxmox docs)

-If you gave the VM enough disk space on its own, you can skip this step.
+Note: If you gave the VM enough disk space to hold all NC data on its own, you can skip this step.

 - Use the main (host) Proxmox Terminal and type: